 What is One Page Checkout in WooCommerce?

-The single-page checkout eliminates distractions and replaces them with trust symbols and social proof, helping customers see the actual benefits of the products.
+As the page eliminates distractions and replaces them with trust symbols and social proof, customers see the products' actual benefits.

 These little details help customers make a buying decision and complete their purchase quickly.